 Better Than Expected

-The top of the mountain was socked in and the total at the snow stake was under 2″, but somehow the conditions this morning on Mt Werner were pretty good.
-You don’t always need a big snow total to have enjoy yourself snowboarding.
-Sometimes its the cumulative effect of a little snow every day that creates good conditions.
+The top of the mountain was socked in, and the total at the snow stake was less than 2 inches, but somehow the conditions this morning on Mt.
+Werner were pretty good.
+You don’t always need a big snow total to enjoy yourself snowboarding.
+Sometimes, it’s the cumulative effect of a little snow every day that creates good conditions.
 So even though there wasn’t a foot of blower powder this morning, I had a great time out there.

 I went up with First Tracks to see what the runs in the Sundown area were like first thing in the morning.
-It seems like the groomers made it to this area about half way through the night because there was a little over an inch of snow on the corduroy.
-This creates a nice floaty feel while you are carving but its still firm enough below to dig in on your turns.
-The first run down 2 O’Clock was nice and soft with just enough snow to cover up the bumps and keep the groomed snow from getting icy.
+It seems like the groomers made it to this area about halfway through the night because there was a little over an inch of snow on the corduroy.
+This creates a nice floaty feel while you are carving, but it’s still firm enough below to dig in on your turns.
+The first run down Two O’Clock was nice and soft with just enough snow to cover up the bumps and keep the groomed snow from getting icy.

-After a fast lap back down to Sundown, we started making our way down the line with runs down 1 O’Clock, Rolex and West Side.
-Even though the visibility was a littlt runs I had were in the O’Clocks, but if you are in the Sundown area you should get at least one run down Rolex.
-It’e low, the runs were in great shape so you can still carve pretty fast from edge to edge.
-The bess one of our steepest runs and when it’s groomed you can turn it into your own super G course.
+After a fast lap back down to Sundown, we started making our way down the line with runs down One O’Clock, Rolex and West Side.
+Even though the visibility was a little low, the runs were in great shape, so you can still carve pretty fast from edge to edge.
+The best runs I had were in the O’Clocks, but if you are in the Sundown area, you should get at least one run down Rolex, one of our steepest runs.
+When it’s groomed you can turn it into your own super G course.